JakubWorek/introduction_to_computer_science_course/README.md

 # Introduction to computer science
-A repository with programs written on WDI on AGH UST in 2022
+A repository with programs written on "Introduction to computer science" course AGH UST
+2022/2023